ELPiTiFOR/ObsCureFileParser/README.md

 # Usage
 ## IT Format
+All the item IDs, item locations, extra_infos, multipliers and diff_modes must be provided in their hexadecimal representation without spaces.

 Add an item to an `.it` file:
 ```
 ObsCureFileParser --it-add <path_src> <item_id> <item_loc> <extra_info> \